lamhq/tech-notes/nestjs/4-techinques/1-database.md

 import { User } from './user.entity';

 @Module({
+  // allow injecting UsersRepository into the UsersService
   imports: [TypeOrmModule.forFeature([User])],
-  // allow repository to be used outside of the module
+  // allow repositories to be used outside of this module
   exports: [TypeOrmModule],
   providers: [UsersService],
   controllers: [UsersController],